 Alongside characteristics of the time-mean monsoon anticyclone, such as its zonal localisation, the temporal variation of the anticyclone is also not yet fully understood.
 The time variation is potentially important because of its meteorological implications and also, as noted previously, for its implications for transport of chemical species from the upper troposphere, including from within the centre of the anticyclone, into the extratropical stratosphere.
 Different authors have observed and described westward and eastward shedding of vortices from the (bulk) monsoon anticyclone.
-These vortices (or eddies) are often defined via localised, coherent PV or geopotential height structures and strongly characterise the evolution of the monsoon anticyclone.
-Siu and Bowman (2020) found that the monsoon anticyclone shows signs of more than one distinct anticyclonic vortex for about three quarters of the monsoon season.
-Fluctuations in flow associated with these vortices can transport trace gases or water vapour out of the monsoon region (Garny and Randel, 2013; Vogel et al., 2014; Honomichl and Pan, 2020).
+These vortices (or eddies) are often defined via localised, coherent PV or geopotential height structures.
+Fluctuations in flow associated with these vortices can transport trace gases or water vapour out of the monsoon region (Garny and Randel, 2013; Vogel et al., 2014).

 The mechanisms for the two types of time dependence, i.e. westward shedding and eastward shedding, are potentially very different and the two phenomena have been previously investigated by various other authors.
 Hsu and Plumb (2000) studied a particular westward shedding event of the monsoon anticyclone and showed that the response of a single-layer model to a local steady forcing can become unstable for certain parameter ranges, giving a potential explanation for the westward shedding process.
-Indeed Davey and Killworth (1989a) had previously analysed the response to a steady mass source in a single layer beta-plane model intending to describe and explain oceanographic phenomena (e.g. Mediterranean outflow).
+Indeed Davey and Killworth (1989) had previously analysed the response to a steady mass source in a single layer beta-plane model intending to describe and explain oceanographic phenomena (e.g. Mediterranean outflow).
 They observed a transition from a steady state, a westward extending patch of low PV (sometimes referred to as beta-plume), to an eddy-shedding state as the strength of the forcing increases, similar to the transition shown later in Figure 11.
-Davey and Killworth (1989a) further argued that eddy shedding occurs when the meridional PV gradient within the beta-plume of the steady linear solution becomes negative and the system therefore unstable.
+Davey and Killworth (1989) further argued that eddy shedding occurs when the meridional PV gradient within the beta-plume of the steady linear solution becomes negative and the system therefore unstable.

 Popovic and Plumb (2001) demonstrated with re-analysis data that such westward shedding events occur regularly and about 2-4 times each monsoon season.
-Analysing Fourier spectra of ERA-I PV data Fadnavis et al. (2018) concluded that the periodic eddy shedding events from the monsoon anticyclone happen with a frequency on synoptic time scales (\approx 10 days).
+Analysing Fourier spectra of ERA-I PV data Fadnavis et al. (2018) concluded that the periodic eddy shedding events from the monsoon anticyclone happen with a frequency on synoptic time scales ( $\approx$ 10 days).
 Their estimate for the frequency of the almost-periodic shedding process seems to be in rough agreement with the findings of Popovic and Plumb (2001).